j50n/deno-proc/README.md

 process to another, we would use `BytesIterableOutput()` for `stdout` of process
 #1 and `BytesIterableInput()` for `stdin` of process #2.

-If you have a small amount of data (it can be kept in memory), `StringInput()` and `StringOutput()` let you work with `string` data.
-For text data that is too big to fit in memory, or if you just want to work with real-time streamed text data, use `StringIterableInput()` and `StringIterableOutput()`.
+If you have a small amount of data (it can be kept in memory), `proc.stringInput()` and `proc.stringOutput()` let you work with `string` data.
+For text data that is too big to fit in memory, or if you just want to work with real-time streamed text data, use `proc.stringIterableInput()` and `proc.stringIterableOutput()`.
 There is some overhead associated with processing streamed bytes into text lines, but this is how you will interact with process input and output much of the time.

 #### An Example

-This example shows how `runner(...)` is used to generate a process definition.
-In this case, I am going to pass in a `string` and get back a `Uint8Array`.
+To get you started, here is a simple example where we pass a `string` to a process and get back a `Uint8Array`.
+The group is hidden in the `gzip(...)` function.
-`gzip` is just getting a stream of bytes in both cases of course.
-Our definition is translating for us.

 ```ts
 /**